 The Black Sail

 Unfortunately, Theseus apparently forgot to switch the sail before returning to Athens.
-Aegeus, spying the black sail and believing his son and heir had perished in Crete, committed suicide by throwing himself into the sea which now bears his name, the Aegean.
+Aegeus, seeing the black sail and believing his son and heir had perished in Crete, committed suicide by throwing himself into the sea which now bears his name, the Aegean.
 So it was that, as a result of his most remembered victory, Theseus lost his father and ascended to the throne as the King of Athens.

 On a quick side note – the ship in which Theseus returned to Athens was supposedly kept as a memorial in the harbor for centuries.
 Since it sailed once a year to the isle of Delos to pay homage to Apollo, it was kept always in a seaworthy condition, with rotted wood being continually replaced.
 This “Ship of Theseus,” eternally being remade with new planks, became an iconic philosophical puzzle on the nature of identity.